Baadshah (2013 film): Filming

-Though initially planned on 15 June 2012, the Principal photography started from 1 July 2012 at Milan in Italy after being shifted from Seoul.
+Though initially planned on 15 June 2012, the principal photography started from 1 July 2012 at Milan in Italy after being shifted from Seoul.
 First schedule was initially said to be held in Europe.
 But the unit after shooting key portions at Italy shifted to Europe where two songs and some key scenes were shot.
 After filming for a hectic and long schedule in Europe and Italy, the unit proceeded to Bangkok.
-It was reported that some key scenes in Mafia Backdrop will be shot there.
+It was reported that some key scenes with a Mafia backdrop will be shot there.
 The film was shot extensively in Bangkok for more than 1 and a half month till 25 September 2012 and it was reported that 60% of the film's shoot was completed by then.

 The new shooting schedule of the film began in a private house in Hyderabad, where few comedy scenes and other vital scenes will be canned on the lead cast.
 The crew returned from Bangkok and the shooting resumed in Hyderabad from the last week of September 2012.
 The shooting later commenced at Novotel hotel in Hyderabad where scenes on N. T. Rama Rao Jr., Mukesh Rishi and others were canned.
 The filming resumed in Hyderabad from the second week of October 2012.
 In the same month, the Introduction fight of N. T. Rama Rao Jr. was filmed at a huge set erected at the Aluminium Factory in Gachibowli under the supervision of Vijayan.
 After filming a few other action sequences, the unit continued its shoot in Hyderabad in November 2012 where some key scenes were shot on the lead pair as well as other actors.
-In December, the shoot continued at Rajiv Gandhi International Airport at Shamshabad in Hyderabad for 3 days.
+In December, the shoot continued at Rajiv Gandhi International Airport at Shamshabad for 3 days.
 In the same month, Navdeep joined the sets of the film.
 Later the shooting continued at a temple in Kachiguda and Daspalla Hotel in Hyderabad.

 The climax of the film was shot at Nagarjuna Sagar in which N. T. Rama Rao Jr., Navdeep, Kelly Dorje and others participated for a week.
 Then a song on Nicole and N. T. Rama Rao Jr. was filmed at Annapurna 7 Acres Studio.
 After completing few patch work activities at Novotel, the shooting finally came to an end on 15 March 2013.